NBrown140/PaleOrbitals/README.md

 to test the method-dependence of output insolations.
 Right now, the only method available is based on Laskar2004's fortran program: http://www.imcce.fr/Equipes/ASD/insola/earth/La2004/index.html

-The final addition would be functions for the statistical analysis of insolation output.
+Another addition would be functions for the statistical analysis of insolation output.
 I'm thinking moslty of like power spectrum time series of insolation as a function of latitude.But, the main objective of the library is to easily produce useful insolation values from latitude and time (or orbital parameters directly).
 The analyzing and plotting can be done outside this library.

+Finally, it would be ideal to have an ipython-notebook or jupyter-notebook that goes though all the calculations in detail.